Process Apps → About Process Apps → Process Apps → About Process App Distribution

 Use the full deployment method when you need to specify an environment, map endpoints, schedule deployments, and other default settings for a particular process app.
 When the deployment is completed, design elements are checked in.
 This method is recommended the first time you deploy a process app.
 For details, refer to Deploying a Process App.

 Use this method to deploy a process app without being prompted to specify deployment settings.
 In addition, you can opt to deploy the process app without creating a new revision in the repository and to keep design elements checked out after a quick deploy so you can continue working in the process app.
 For more information, see Using Quick Deploy.

 After a process app that contains an application is deployed, use SBM Application Administrator to create projects, add project-level overrides, and assign users and groups to the roles defined in SBM Composer.

 Use the Export feature in SBM Composer to create a file version of a blueprint (.msd) that can be distributed outside of the Application Repository.
 The file can then be imported into SBM Composer or loaded into the Application Repository.
 For details, refer to Exporting a Process App.

 You can also export template files (.mst).

-Promotion enables administrators to Application Repository to replicate a process app from one environment to another.
+Promotion enables administrators with access to Application Repository to replicate a process app from one environment to another.
 After deployment and testing, for example, a process app in the test environment can be replicated to the production environment.
 When you promote, you transfer both the process app design (created in SBM Composer) and the configuration data such as users, groups, notifications, and projects (set up in SBM Application Administrator) to another environment.
 The combination of design and configuration data is called a process app snapshot.